Documentation

 2. Click the Settings tab

-3. Toggle on Public Status Page
+3. Find the Public Status Page section

-4. Copy the shareable link
+5. Copy the shareable link

-🖼️ Screenshot: Enabling status page
+Public status page

-Public status pages include:
+What status pages show

 • Current status — Live indicator showing if the site is up or down